-- Till String (X) – ends a data field once it reaches a specified string, such as “Report End”.
-This option works similar to the Start Position-After String options as it ends a data field on a specified string.
+- Till Specified String – ends a data field once it reaches a specified string, such as “Report End”.
+This option works like the Start Position-After String options as it ends a data field on a specified string.

 Height - This menu allows users to set the height of a data field.
 You can select from the following options:

-- Lines – sets the height of a data field to a certain number of characters.
+- Line Count – set the height of the data field to a certain number of characters.